 To many of us, the name of Reg Kingsford is familiar as a Nelson photographer from Broma Studios.
 However, Alfred Reginald Bellingham Kingsford was also a World War I fighter pilot.
 This story is written from a talk given by Margaret Kingsford, Reg's daughter-in-law, to the Nelson Historical Society in 2012.

 Click image to enlarge

 As a young teenager Reg took up a photography apprenticeship and migrated to Australia aged 19 to take up a photographic job in Sydney.
 A while later he moved to New Zealand to work in Nelson for the Tyree Studio.
-It was in Nelson that World War I broke out and Reg volunteered, enlisting in the Medical Corps in the 6th Reinforcements of the 2nd New Zealand Division, New Zealand Expeditionary Force.
+Reg was in Nelson when World War I broke out and he volunteered, enlisting in the Medical Corps in the 6th Reinforcements of the 2nd New Zealand Division, New Zealand Expeditionary Force.

 Having reached Egypt, Reg was on board the ill-fated Marquette troopship when it was torpedoed en route to support the Gallipoli campaign.
 It was not to be Reg's last brush with death at sea; he was also on board a ship that was sunk between England and France with the loss of 189 lives.
 Reg survived and arrived in France just in time for Christmas 1916 and served on the Western Front.